cyperior7/jetjones-tools/README.md

 This app provides a suite of tools for Fantasy Football purposes.

-Currently, the following tools are available:
+Currently, the following tools are available:<br/>
 **Division Sorter** - a tool which allows you to sort a specified amount of teams into divisions.

 # Commands